CA Final Syllabus Jan 2026, Updated ICAI course Structure

 The Institute of Chartered Accountants of India introduced a revised CA Final syllabus on July 1, 2023, as part of its updated scheme.
-The new syllabus debuted in the May 2024 examination and was also applied to the November 2024 exam.
+The new syllabus debuted in the May 2024 examination and was also applied to the upcoming session.

 Notably, the revised syllabus features a streamlined curriculum with six papers, reduced from eight, and provides overall coverage of essential topics, subtopics, and papers.
 Additionally, the updated exam pattern aims to assess students' knowledge and skills effectively.